IlyaZinkovich/ilyazinkovich.github.io/_posts/2019/feb/2019-02-08-dynamic-configuration.md

 {% gist e29341606c2106bb4871bc6bdf938794 %}

 We're used to this kind of code style.
-It's easy to write until you cannot recognize which code path is active right now and what's the business logic of the code hidden behind these nested if-else statements that appear throughout the whole codebase.
+It's easy to write until you cannot recognize what's the business logic of the code hidden behind these nested if-else statements that appear throughout the whole codebase.
 Ideally, this situation should never happen because we all agree that the toggles are temporary and should be removed as soon as the switching is finished.
 But as practice shows, stale toggles remain with the codebase much longer than we expect.
 This is especially true for the A/B test toggles that last at least for the period of A/B test which might be long.

 Using the feature toggles among business logic ties us closer to the library of choice.
 Changing it becomes risky.
 Think of a way to unit-test this code.
 The mechanism of enabling and disabling the toggles is usually completely hidden from us.
 Each unit test should then use some hacks to switch the toggles.
 Although these hacks are sometimes provided by the library, they tie us even harder to unnecessary implementation details.